 Kinship United is a non-profit Christian mission, dedicated to the rescue and care of orphans and widows in the developing world.
-Our mission is to restore the lives of orphans in partnership with churches, corporations, organizations, and who have a passion for helping needy, parentless children.
-We provide holistic care to orphans in the context of a family environment; through our effective Kinship Church Home model, they are raised to be Disciples of Christ and leaders in their generation.
+Our mission is to unite people separated by war and tragedy, rebuild loving families for orphans and widows, and create networks of local churches and rescue centers.
+We provide holistic care to orphans in the context of a family environment; through our effective Kinship model, they are raised to be Disciples of Christ and leaders in their generation.

 2. Orphans and widows together: It is best for children to have emotional and physical needs met by adults who love them.
-Where appropriate, the Kinship Church Home pastor and his wife share this job with local widows in the community, so that at least every 5 children have one adult caregivers.
+Where appropriate, the Kinship pastor and his wife share this job with local widows in the community, so that at least every 5 children have one adult caregiver.

-4. Accountability and transparency: A Kinship Church Home provides the best care for children when the caregivers are completely open and transparent with other church leaders and staff, and those who contribute financially.
+4. Accountability and transparency: A Kinship provides the best care for children when the caregivers are completely open and transparent with other church leaders and staff, and those who contribute financially.

 5. Cooperation, not competition: Kinship United can help more children more efficiently when we cooperate and coordinate with other ministries in the field, emphasizing local needs, local resources, and local ownership of outcomes.